rennersebastian/JumpUpReloaded/README.md

 Installation
 ------------

-A description will follow when the basic architecture is finished.
+A detailed description will follow when the basic architecture is finished.